heeed/PiSpot/README.md

 By default it will create a hotspot called pispot with the psk of pispotcode

 Edit /boot/ssid.txt and enter your desired AP details.
-Each on a seperate line with the following format: <ssid>,<psk>
+Each on a seperate line with the following format: ssid,psk

 Edit /boot/hotspot.txt with the details of your required hotspot.
-Each on a seperate line with the following format: <hotspot name>,<desired gateway>,<psk>
+Each on a seperate line with the following format: hotspot name,desired gateway,psk

 Have a look in the dmesg output for any pispot messages